MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/get-channel-integration-framework.md

 manager: shujoshi
 ---

-# How to download Channel Integration Framework (CIF)?
+# How to get Channel Integration Framework (CIF)?

 Channel Integration Framework is a application (solution) available in Microsoft AppSource.
-You can download a solution from within the Dynamics 365 or directly from Microsoft AppSource.
+You can get the solution from within the Dynamics 365 or directly from Microsoft AppSource.

 ## Prerequisites